DingusaurusDerp/zmk-config/README.md

 ### Matrix Transforms

 Since Pandemonium has multiple bottom row layout options, you can switch to one of them in your keymap to make editing a little easier.
+The alternate layout will also be shown in [Keymap Editor](https://nickcoutsous.github.io/keymap-editor).
 Check [`boards/shields/pandemonium/pandemonium-transforms.dtsi`](boards/shields/pandemonium/pandemonium-transforms.dtsi) for the full list of options.

 Select the desired layout by modifying the `chosen` node; this can be done at the top of your keymap.